 Lastly, even though it’s utterly out of chronological order, we coudn’t resist closing by shining the spotlight on Gary Oldman’s most challenging performance, wherein he plays…

 20. Gary Oldman (Greg the Bunny, 2003): Would that the world had truly been blessed with a version of “Hamlet” which teamed Oldman with Warren “The Ape” DeMontague…

-Tags: A Christmas Carol, Air Force One, Batman Begins, Bob Cratchit, Commissioner Gordon, Dr. Smith, Dracula, Drexl Spivey, Gary Oldman, Greg the Bunny, Hannibal, Harry Potter and the Goblet of Fire, Harry Potter and the Order of the Phoenix, Harry Potter and the Prisoner of Azkaban, Immortal Beloved, Ivan Korshunov, Jackie Flannery, Jacob Marley, Jean-Baptiste-Emmanuel Zorg, Jesus, JFK, Joe Orton, Lee Harvey Oswald, Leon, Leon the Professional, Lost in Space, Ludwig van Beethoven, Mason Verger, Pontius Pilate, Prick Up Your Ears, Red Riding Hood, Rev. Dimmesdale, Rosencrantz, Rosencrantz & Gildenstern are Dead, Sheldon B. Runyon, Sid and Nancy, Sid Vicious, Sirius Black, State of Grace, The Contender, The Dark Knight, The Fifth Element, The Professional, The Scarlet Letter, Tiny Tim, True Romance
+Tags: Air Force One, Batman Begins, Bob Cratchit, Commissioner Gordon, Dr. Smith, Dracula, Drexl Spivey, Gary Oldman, Greg the Bunny, Hannibal, Harry Potter and the Goblet of Fire, Harry Potter and the Order of the Phoenix, Harry Potter and the Prisoner of Azkaban, Immortal Beloved, Ivan Korshunov, Jackie Flannery, Jacob Marley, Jean-Baptiste-Emmanuel Zorg, Jesus, JFK, Joe Orton, Lee Harvey Oswald, Leon, Leon the Professional, Lost in Space, Ludwig van Beethoven, Mason Verger, Pontius Pilate, Prick Up Your Ears, Red Riding Hood, Rev. Dimmesdale, Rosencrantz, Rosencrantz & Gildenstern are Dead, Sheldon B. Runyon, Sid and Nancy, Sid Vicious, Sirius Black, State of Grace, The Contender, The Dark Knight, The Fifth Element, The Professional, The Scarlet Letter, Tiny Tim, True Romance